jellyfin-archive/jellyfin-docs/general/server/media/movies.md

 To distinguish between versions, each filename needs to have a space, hyphen, space, and then a label.
 Labels are not predetermined and can be made up by the user.

+> [!Note]
+> The hyphen is required.
+Periods, commas and other characters are not supported.

 Additionally, labels can be placed between brackets with the same result as seen below.

 ```txt